djhemath/hemath.dev/content/blog/webassembly/webassembly-zero-to-hero.md

 - Memory in WebAssembly
 - WebAssembly Tables and Function References
 - Debugging and Profiling WebAssembly
+- Building a simple image processor using WebAssembly
-- Building a practical project in WebAssembly
+- Building a video to gif convertor using WebAssembly
 - Multi-threading in WebAssembly
 - SIMD in WebAssembly
 - WebAssembly beyond the browser